buckferbwild/ModernWordPressWebsite/README.md

 When it's OK to use this project:

-- If you are an experienced developer
+- If you are an experienced developer, or an intermediate developer who wants to expand your knowledge
-- You want to play around with a new concept
 - You are OK not using a theme and building the website from scratch using HTML (Similar to Laravel)
 - You are aware this is BETA and experimental